object-oriented-python/object-oriented-programming/doc/source/3_style.rst

 obviously, programmers read code in order to understand its functionality, and in order to work out what is wrong with the code when it fails to produce the correct results.
-Reading code is very much like reading mathematics, because a computer program is nothing but a realisation of mathematical algorithms.
-Consequently the observation that maths can be very hard to read carries over to code, and therefore the need to make code as easy to understand as possible also applies here.
+Reading code is very much like reading mathematics because a computer program is nothing but a realisation of mathematical algorithms.
+Consequently, the observation that maths can be very hard to read carries over to code, and therefore the need to make code as easy to understand as possible also applies here.
 Another analogy that carries over from mathematics is that very often it's one's own work that one is trying to understand and correct.
-This ought to create a very strong incentive to write very clear code adhering to all the conventions, because the poor individual who has to read your work to find the bugs might very well be you!
+This ought to create a very strong incentive to write very clear code adhering to all the conventions because the poor individual who has to read your work to find the bugs might very well be you!